rouvinerh/tp/docs/DeveloperGuide.md

 The class contains methods to retrieve the different objects.
 Additionally, it contains the methods for:

 - **Deleting** an object from PulsePilot, which is used for the `delete` command implementation.
-- Showing the **latest** object added to PulsePilot, which is used for the `latest` command implementation.
-- Showing the **history or list** of objects added to PulsePilot, which is used for the `history` command implementation.

 The `clearHealthLists()` method is used to clear all the data stored within each `ArrayList`, which is mainly used for unit testing.